 Those of you who have eaten home-killed meat will have noticed that it is more tender and tastier than meat from animals killed in the freezing works.
-This is partly because commercial operators must comply with a regulation requiring that stock are visibly clean when presented for slaughter.
+This is partly because commercial operators must comply with a regulation requiring that stock is visibly clean when presented for slaughter.
 Yet stock may be daggy and muddy when they arrive (especially if they've come off turnips), and they will have defaecated on each other when packed in the truck or in the yards.

-Cleaning sheep, cattle and goats on arrival at the meat works isn't easy, and the meat works usually opt for methods that are cheap and convenient.
-For sheep (and perhaps goats) this can mean swim-washing (being dropped from a moving ramp into a 20 metre-long channel of cold water and scrabbling to the far end where another escalator lifts them out).
+Cleaning sheep, cattle, and goats on arrival at the meat works isn't easy, and the meat works usually opt for methods that are cheap and convenient.
+For sheep (and perhaps goats) this can mean swim-washing (being dropped from a moving ramp into a 20-metre-long channel of cold water and scrabbling to the far end where another escalator lifts them out).
 Sometimes after drying off they are washed again.
 Some works use another method of cleaning – spray washing, which involves prolonged and very high-pressure/high volume jets of cold water from all sides.

 It is now generally recognised that washing compromises welfare and meat quality, and over the years standards in lairage (meat works' yards) have improved.
-For example stock are not now subjected to more than two washing episodes, most works employ an animal welfare person to oversee the washing procedures, and some works offer incentives for clean stock particularly lambs.
+For example, stock are not now subjected to more than two washing episodes, most works employ an animal welfare person to oversee the washing procedures, and some works offer incentives for clean stock particularly lambs.

 However, like most lifestyle farmers, you probably try to ensure that your animals are farmed well and treated humanely, and you would no doubt like to ensure their good welfare right up to the end.
 For this reason and if you have relatively few animals, you should consider home-kill.
-In most areas there are skilled licensed home kill operators who will do the job efficiently and economically, with minimum distress to all concerned.
+In most areas, there are skilled licensed home kill operators who will do the job efficiently and economically, with minimum distress to all concerned.
 Standards vary between operators, so ask around for advice on the best in your region.

 Remember that home-killed meat cannot be sold, it must only be used for home consumption.
-However there are many economic benefits from using home-kill butchers.
+However, there are many economic benefits from using home-kill butchers.
 You get the whole carcase including offal that can be cooked for pet food, and bones for dogs, and the hide for tanning.

 If you decide to send your animals to the works, make sure they are as clean as possible when they set off.
 Trim off any dirty wool or dags and to get rid of some of their gut fill keep them in yards overnight with water and maybe just a little hay but no pasture.